Rohan: Engineering Management

 Moving to London was made so much easier by the university, because they provided support for each and every thing that I needed.
 They provide everything from mental health support to medical assistance, IT services – you name it, they have it.

 Studying at Queen Mary also makes living in London more interesting because we have industrial visits, so you get to see the industrial parts of the city which aren’t really shown on social media.
-We get to see different perspectives – London is a city to be learned from, not just to watch.
+We get to see many different perspectives – London is a city to be learned from, not just to live in."

 Student life